pomelo-talent/DurU-Learnig-From-Data/README.md

 # DurU-Learnig-From-Data

-My Postgraduate Course - Learning From Data - Summative Assignment
+My Postgraduate Course - Learning From Data
 Work in groups of three

 1. Reading the dataset